Filip-231/NG-CarApp/README.md

 Pass this link without: `https://`

-Page with all possible endpoints and documentations: `help/`
+Page with all endpoints and documentation: `help/`

 ## Environment